ErmeviewEnvironmentalLtd/LogIT/src/READ_ME.txt

 	- Added a base level except catch to the loaders that launches a critical error to user, so they at least know what's going on if it happens.

+v0.4.4-Beta:
+    - Some practise text
+    - And a little bit more.
+    - Perhaps some more on more
+      than one line just to see.

+##~##

 LICENSE
 =============================